-To fill out the Intent to Apply form, go to your Workbench and click the Apply button for the Large Research Grants on Education.

-Your draft form can be saved so that you may return to work on it at a later time if necessary.
-Your draft form will be available on your Draft Proposals list on your Workbench.
+To fill out the application, go to your Workbench and click the Apply button for the Small Research Grants on Education.
+Your draft application can be saved so that you can return to it at a later time and continue working on it.
+Once you save a draft application, you can find it again on your Draft Proposals list on your Workbench.